 Porsche is the greatest name in motorsport.
 Not the most glamorous, perhaps, but the greatest.
 No other manufacturer has won as many races and championships in as diverse a range of disciplines.
 Everything from Formula 1 to Le Mans, hillclimbs to the Dakar Rally.

 In the UK, the Porsche ladder starts with the Sprint Challenge GB series.
 The cars are identical examples of the 718 Cayman GT4 Club Sport, in both ‘standard’ and RS guise.
 That’s the series novices can race in.
-The series started in 2020 and attracts a mix of gentleman drivers and aspiring pros, about half a dozen of whom have been on their novice cross.
+It started in 2020 and attracts a mix of gentleman drivers and aspiring pros, about half a dozen of whom have been on their novice cross.

 “The first thing racing drivers want to know is that they’re playing on a level field.
 And they know that we run a tight ship in that regard.”
 So says Porsche GB motorsport manager James MacNaughton, explaining the appeal of the Sprint Challenge and Carrera Cup.
 I’m in conversation with him at Croft in Yorkshire, where both series are taking their regular slots on the support bill of the British Touring Car Championship.